Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 SendMessage Function

-The SendMessage() API function used throughout the examples on this site, allows specified messages to be sent to a window by calling the windows procedure for the specified window.
-The prototype for the SendMessage function is –
+The SendMessage() API function, used throughout the examples on this site, allows specified messages to be sent to a window by directly calling the window procedure associated with that window.
+The prototype for the SendMessage function is as follows:

 LRESULT SendMessage(HWND hWnd,UINT Msg,WPARAM wParam,LPARAM lParam);